Switzerland

 United Kingdom

-PhenomUK comprises 15 research centres and universities housing controlled and field environment platforms organised into 8 targeted clusters: photophysiology, 3D and growth, health and disease, protected environments, drones, deep field, advancing…
+PhenomUK comprises 15 research centres/universities housing controlled and field phenotyping platforms.
+These are organized into 8 targeted clusters: photophysiology, 3D/growth, health/disease, protected environments, drones, deep field, advancing practice, and digital.

 Privacy Preference Center